nabila-sheona/i-mjustagirl/README.md

 MONGO_DB_NAME=iut_wheel_of_names
 ```

-> **Security note:** rotate your Atlas database password (Atlas → Database
+> **Security note:** treat your Atlas password like any other secret — never
-> Access → edit user) before going live if it was ever shared in plain text
+> commit it, paste it into a chat, or put it anywhere but your local `.env`
-> anywhere.
-New password goes only in your local `.env` — never in a file
+> and Render's environment variables.
+Rotate it periodically (Atlas →
-> you upload or commit.
+> Database Access → edit user).

 ### Run it locally